-It is expected that each student in this course will conduct himself or herself within the guidelines of the UNC honor code.
-All academic work should be done with the high level of honesty and integrity this university demands.
+I expect that each student will conduct himself or herself within the guidelines of the University honor system (http://honor.unc.edu).
+All academic work should be done with the high levels of honesty and integrity that this University demands.
 You are expected to produce your own work in this class.
-If you have any questions about your responsibility or your instructor's responsibility as a faculty member under the Honor Code, please talk with me or Senior Associate Dean Charlie Tuggle, or you may speak with a representative of the Student Attorney Office or the Office of the Dean of Students.
+If you have any questions about your responsibility or your instructor's responsibility as a faculty member under the Honor Code, please see the course instructor or Senior Associate Dean C. A. Tuggle, or you may speak with a representative of the Student Attorney Office or the Office of the Dean of Students.